atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 #### Deny Deletion of Permissions Boundary Policies

 Ensure that once a permissions boundary policy has been attached to a role, developers cannot delete it.
-Developers can still delete the role itself which will inhrently remove the attached permissions boundary policy.
+Developers can still delete the role itself which will automatically remove the attached permissions boundary policy.

 ```
         {